rbowsley/lamplighthelp/source/21-1-2_Comms_Module:_Adding_Editing_and_Deleting_Comm_Text_Templates.markdown

 # 21.1.2 {{Comm}} Module: Adding, Editing and Deleting {{Comm}} Text  Templates

 > A {{comm}} text template is typed directly into a {{Lamplight}} text box.
-It is best for enable simple communications such as emails and SMS messages, which do not require too much formatting
+Any database operator can then use it as often as they need rather than retyping the content each time.
+It is best for simple communications such as emails and SMS messages, which do not require too much formatting

 Text templates can be created directly in the communications section of system administration, then used for any type of communication.